FAQ

 Can KernelSU modify hosts?
 How can I use AdAway?

 Of course.
-But KernelSU doesn't have built-in hosts support, you can install systemless-hosts to do it.
+But KernelSU doesn't have built-in hosts support, you can install a module like systemless-hosts to do it.